yskoht/keyboard-layouter/README.md

 ## Limitation

 Supported switch footprints are Cherry MX in [kicad-footprints/Button_Switch_Keyboard.pretty](https://github.com/KiCad/kicad-footprints/tree/master/Button_Switch_Keyboard.pretty) only.
-Therefore, the size of switch that can be userd is limited to the following.
+Therefore, the size of switch that can be used is limited to the following.

 - 1.00u (1 x 1)
 - 1.25u (1.25 x 1)